pansap99/gitGuide/README.md

 ## Remote branches but no local branches

-If we have some remote branches and we want to link them to our own local branches witrh the same name we can use the ```git switch``` command.
+If we have some remote branches and we want to link them to our own local branches with the same name we can use the ```git switch``` command.

 ```
 git switch <remote-branch-name>